MITLibraries/dspace-submission-service/README.md

 ## Processing

-`pipenv run submitter start` will loop through all of the data in the SQS input queue, process the queue, write to the output queue, delete the messages from the input queue, and then shutdown when no more messages are returned from the input queue
+`uv run submitter start` will loop through all of the data in the SQS input queue, process the queue, write to the output queue, delete the messages from the input queue, and then shutdown when no more messages are returned from the input queue